slatedocs/slate/source/index.html.md

 404 | {'message': 'Object with id $ID not found'} | The wrong id passed to detail endpoint

 ## Opinion Metrics
-The following table lists the metrics currently generated reported by the ML pipelines and identifies which metrics are available for each product and entity type.
+The following table lists the current metrics and their availability per the type of product proposition.

-##  Metrics description by Factmata’s product type (Monitoring vs One-off)
+##  Metrics by Factmata’s product proposition
-Name | Brands (Opinion monitoring) | Gov / Media (Opinion Intelligence)
+Name | Brands proposition | Fake news proposition
 -----| --------------------------- | -------------------------------- | -
 negative_stance_score | yes | yes
 positive_stance_score | yes | yes